 THE PROS AND CONS OF TAKING THE GATWICK EXPRESS

 The Gatwick Express is just one of several transportation options between Gatwick Airport and London.

 In addition to the Express, there are also two slightly slower suburban trains, two bus companies, as well as taxis, and shared shuttles.

 There are several reasons to choose the Gatwick Express train.

-First, it’s likely to be the fastest and most frequent option available to you, departing every 15 min between roughly 05:00 and midnight.
+First, it’s likely to be the fastest and most frequent option available to you, departing every 15 minutes between roughly 05:00 and midnight.
 (See the Gatwick Express timetable at the bottom of this post).

 It is a 30-minute direct trip from Gatwick Airport to London’s Victoria Station.

 It’s a dedicated service that starts from Gatwick, so nobody is already on the train when you board the airport, (though this is the case as well with the Southern trains and Thameslink trains).